How Expensive Are Cartier Love Bracelets?

 What else you need to know about Cartier Love Bracelets

 Sizing: Cartier Love Bracelets come in seven sizes from 15 centimeters through 21 centimeters, so you’ll need to measure your wrist first.
 If you prefer a bracelet that fits tightly, add 1 centimeter to the measurement.
 If want a loose fit, add 2 centimeters.
 When in doubt, round up.
 Need more help?
-Read our sizing primer here.
+Read our Cartier love bracelet sizing guide.

 Counterfeiting: Shape is a dead giveaway.
 If the bracelet is round and you can slip it over your wrist like a regular bangle, then it’s not the real deal: genuine Cartier Love Bracelets are an oval that follows the form of your wrist.
 Weight is another tipoff: Love Bracelets have to be heavy enough to stand up to 24/7 wear, so they are never lightweight or bendable.
 More clues: bolts that don’t work, bolt heads that not aligned, stamping or hallmarks that are shallow or sloppy.
 Bought from a Cartier boutique, the bracelets come in a red Cartier “guirlande” box with a special niche for the vermeil screwdriver that comes with the bracelet.